-The purpose of the name game is to teach the dog that when they hear the “name” it means – look at me, give me your attention.
+The purpose of the name game is to teach your dog that when they hear their name it means – look at me, or give me your attention.
 We teach this game as most companion dog owners will say the dog’s name before cueing a behavior.
-So if we are going to say “Cali, sit” we want “cali” to mean look at me I am about to ask you to do something” and then the cue sit.
+So if we are going to say “Cali, sit” we want “Cali” to mean “look at me I am about to ask you to do something” and then the give the cue “sit”.
 It also allows us to establish a rapport with our pets and expectations for engagement in training.
-How we do it: Say your dog’s name “Cali” and as she/he orients to you, mark the turn of the head or look at you with a “yes” and offer a small treat.
-Do this several times a day short tiny sessions marking every look at you with a “yes” and treating every time.
-You can use pup’s kibble in doors (recommend leaving some of their meals aside for training everyday).
-The mark is very important…if i only say a name and dog comes to me and i treat…the dog doesn’t realize what i actually want is for you to give me you attention not to walk or sit…the mark is a snapshot of exactly the behavior i want!
+How we do it: Say your dog’s name “Cali” and as she/he orients to you, mark the turn of the head or look at you with a “yes” or a “click” if you are using a clicker, and offer a small treat.
+Do this several times a day in short tiny sessions marking every look at you with a “yes” and treating every time.
+You can use your pup’s kibble while training inside (I recommend leaving some of their meals aside for training everyday).
+The “mark” is very important…if I only say a name and my dog comes to me and I treat…the dog doesn’t realize that what I actually want is for you to give me you attention not to walk or sit…the “mark” is a snapshot of exactly the behavior I want!
 Butt on floor in a sit…yes, name and look at me, yes, move to touch my hand, yes!
 Always mark the exact time the behavior happens, then offer a treat after!